ZivRefaeli/searchapi/README.md

     // use the response values:
     //      image (Bitmap)
     //      total results of the keyword (String)
-    // if error occured, null will be returned
+    // if an error occurred, null will be returned
 });
 ```